haffani/v4/content/posts/docker/index.md

 ## The post

-Here i explain how are the measures taken by Docker and governments are similar to contain diseases
+Here I explain how are the measures taken by Docker and governments are similar to contain diseases